Accord on Fire and Building Safety in Bangladesh: 2018 Transition Key Accord

 The 2018 Transition Key Accord was signed on 1 July 2018, in order to fulfill the same purposes as the 2013 Accord as well as maintaining the progress previously made.
 It is also a legally binding agreement between brands and trade unions and some of the key features include brand commitment to ensure safety remediation is completed and financially feasible, independent safety inspections and remediation program.
 There will also be disclosure of inspection reports and corrective action plans.
 Other key features of the accord include: a Safety Committee and Training Program, Safety and Health Complaints Mechanism, protection of right to refuse unsafe work, along with the transition of the Accord functions to a larger national safety monitoring body.

 The Accord is governed by a Steering Committee that consists of representatives from the signatory companies and trade unions along with a neutral chair from the International Labor Organization (ILO).

-One of the key features of the 2018 Accord is that it has pledged to hand over its functions to the Bangladesh Remediation and Coordination Cell (RCC) which will be regulated and run by the national government.
-The 2018 Accord serves the purpose of supporting this organization until it has been developed enough to fully take over the Accord functions.
+One of the key features of the 2018 Accord is that it has pledged to hand over its functions to the Bangladesh government's Remediation and Coordination Cell (RCC), a unit of the Department of Inspection for Factories and Establishments.
+The 2018 Accord pledges support for the RCC until it fully takes over the Accord functions.

 The transition started gradually, with the RCC taking on some of the inspection and remediation duties at factories.